coinhere/Computer-Networking-A-Top-Down-Approach-Notes/Chapter-1/Review-Questions.md

 ## SECTION 1.1

-### R1.
-What is the difference between a host and an end system?
-List several different types of end systems.
-Is a Web server an end system?
+### R1

 No defference.
 In page 41:

-> Throughout this book we will use the terms hosts and end systems interchangeably; that is, host = end system.
+> Throughout this book we will use the terms hosts and end systems interchangeably;
+> that is, host = end system.

 End systems: